BR0KK3R/BR0KK3R/README.md

 I'm 17 y.o. programmer from Poland

 * 🌍  I'm based in Poland
-* 🖥️  See my portfolio at [Portfolio](http://br0kk3r.github.io/Portfolio/)
+* 🖥️  See my portfolio at ...
-* 🚀  I'm currently working on [Portfolio projects](http://github.com/BR0KK3R)
+* 🚀  I'm currently working on flutter mobile app
-* 🧠  I'm currently learning Cyber Security 👨‍💻
+* 🧠  I'm currently learning Flutter
 * 🤝  I'm open to collaborating on interesting projects